fmthoma/keymap-visualizer/src/main/REFACTORING.md

 ## Notes
 - Keep modules small and focused
 - Maintain clear separation of concerns
 - Document any breaking changes
+- App lifecycle management stays in main.ts as it's the core responsibility of the main process